cjbueloMP/cjbueloMP.github.io/_pages/about.md

 ## About me

-I spend time with my girlfriend and our rescue kitten, Kylo.
+I spend time with my wife, Danielle, our rescue kitten, Kylo, and our energetic golden retriever, Finley.
 I play ultimate frisbee in the summers in the [Madison Ultimate Frisbee Association's](www.mufa.org) rec league.

 I grew up just outside of Madison in Middleton where I attended Middleton High School.